nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Deletes the persons at the specified indices.
 * Each index refers to the index number shown in the displayed person list.
-* All indices must be positive integers 1, 2, 3, … Invalid indices will be filtered out
+* All indices must be positive integers 1, 2, 3, …
+* Invalid indices will be filtered out.

 Examples:
 * `list` followed by `mass_delete 1 2` deletes the 1st and 2nd persons in ClubConnect's contact list.